There are so many reasons to love Jack Russell Terriers; they have big hearts and a wide set of skills.

 Jacarin dogs are a perfect pet for many soon-to-be dog owners, as they’re both adorable and relatively easy to care for.
 Most Jacairns are intelligent, obedient, and active, and they’re always ready to play.

-You will have to make sure your little Jack-Russell-Cairn-Terrier mix stays warm in the winter though, so consider fitting him with a high-quality canine coat when the mercury falls.
+You will have to make sure your little Jack-Russell-Cairn-Terrier mix stays warm in the winter though, so consider fitting him with a high-quality dog coat for small dogs when the mercury falls.
 Also, the Cairn terrier — like many other little terriers — has a high prey drive, so lock up the cat before bringing one home!

 The Jack Chi — a cross between a Jack Russell terrier and a Chihuahua — is a lovely little lad, who never strays far from his family.